Infinity of Geodesics in an Homogeneous and Isotropic Expanding Space-Time: Introduction

-In this paper we prove that in an expanding space-time the geodesics are curved by the expansion and more precisely they fluctuate on the boundaries of the expanding basic elements, which induces a variable curvature of the space, meanwhile the appearance of Apollonian gasket induces a variable topology.
+in this work we prove that in an expanding space-time the geodesics are curved by the considered expansion and more precisely they fluctuate on the boundaries of the expanding basic elements, which induces a variable curvature of the space, meanwhile the appearance of Apollonian gasket induces a variable topology.
 These variations model the distribution of matter at large scale and make the geometry invisible.\pesp

-The plan of this paper is as follow: in section 2, we define a discrete quantification that leads to an expanding space-time via the expansion of its basic elements, and we define a metric that incorporates that quantification.
+The plan of this paper is as follow: in section 2, we define a discrete quantification that leads to an expanding space-time via the expansion of its basic elements, and we define a metric that incorporates this quantification.
 In section 3, we define the notion of contact between basic elements and we study their properties.
-We define the continuous curved paths that pass via the expanding basic elements, we study the geodesics and we give a concrete example of fractal geodesics.
-In section 4, we develop conclusions that concern the invisibility of the universe geometry, the variable curvature of the expanding space-time and its effect on matter distribution at large scale.
+We define the continuous curved paths that pass via the expanding basic elements, we study the geodesics and we give an example of fluctuating geodesics.
+We conclude this section by proving the existence of an infinity of fluctuating geodesics between any two locations.
+In section 4, we discuss the invisibility of the geometry, the variable curvature and its effect on matter distribution at large scale.
+In section 5, we presents some applications in physics.